tarekben96/entreprise-forcec-site/README.md

 - Ajouter des tests automatisés.
 - Améliorer l'accessibilité (contraste, navigation clavier, etc.).

+## License

+- All rights reserved © 2025 Tarek Benkhedim (tarekben96)

+- This project and all its files are protected by copyright.
+No part of this project may be copied, used, distributed, or reproduced in any form without the express written permission of the owner.

 ## Auteur

 - [Force C Inc.](mailto:info@forcec.ca)
 - Développement web : Tarek Benkhedim